Suspended icon

 About the program

-Globalization brings the peoples of the world closer together, however, discrimination and other forms of intolerance continue to cause problems.
-In our increasingly multicultural society these issues can lead to exclusion and inequality, often along racial and ethnic lines.
+Globalization brings people of the world closer together.
+However, discrimination and other forms of intolerance continue to cause problems.
+In our increasingly multicultural society, these issues can lead to exclusion and inequality, often along racial and ethnic lines.

 Program information